Cake decorating: Gum paste

-Modelling chocolate
+Modeling chocolate

-Modelling chocolate is a chocolate paste made by melting chocolate and combining it with corn syrup, glucose syrup or golden syrup.
-The chocolate is formed into a variety of shapes and structures that cannot be easily accomplished with other softer edible materials such as buttercream frosting, marzipan or fondant.
-Modelling chocolate can be made from white, dark, semi-sweet or milk chocolate.
+Modeling chocolate is a chocolate paste made by melting chocolate and combining it with corn syrup, glucose syrup or golden syrup.
+The chocolate is formed into a variety of shapes and structures that cannot be easily accomplished with other softer edible materials such as buttercream frosting, marzipan or|fondant.
+Modeling chocolate can be made from white, dark, semi-sweet or milk chocolate.
+Often stacked on or around the cake for a decorative finish.

 Edible ink printing

 Edible ink printing is also used in decorating cakes.
 After breakthroughs in nontoxic inks and printing materials in the early 1990s, it became possible to print images and photographs onto edible sheets for use on cakes.
-The process uses pre-printed images printed with edible food colours, which are then applied to various confectionery products such as cookies, cakes or pastries.
+The process uses pre-printed images printed with edible food colors, which are then applied to various confectionery products such as cookies, cakes or pastries.
 Designs made with edible ink can be created with a specialty printer, which transfers an image onto a thin, edible paper, made of starches and sugars.
 Originally introduced as a specialty service provided by bakeries, this technology can now be used by home consumers using the specialized paper, ink and printers.
+Modern day use of edible ink printing is mainly for themed cakes, and is often used to display a real face onto the cake's surface.

+Buttercream icing

+Buttercream is the most common, present day form of decoration.
+Decorators use it for a thick, creamy outcome and it is widely used as a filling when stacking cake.
+It is made by whipping soft butter and adding in cups of powdered sugar, and it is often combined with a sweet vanilla and cream form.

+Airbrushing

+Airbrushing in cake decorating is a technique used to apply color in a smooth and even layer using an airbrush.
+The tool is used with edible food coloring.
+This method allows for a gradient technique and stencil design.
+It is commonly used in a professional setting due to its precision and efficiency.